mleiwe/TetbowCodes/README.md

 1) EvaluateColourDiscrimination
 or
 1) EvaluationOnly (if you've already created your colour sets - recommended as it will take some time to generate a new one each time)

+If you have any further queeries please contact m-leiwe "at" med.kyushu-u.ac.jp